openmediavault/openmediavault-docs/prerequisites.rst

 However the downloadable and ready-to-use ISO image from the official |omv| website only supports AMD64 with BIOS mode boot at the moment.
-If you want to have |omv| on other computers with another boot type/mode you should install Debian first and then manually the |omv| can be installed without problems.
+If you want to have |omv| on other computers with another boot type/mode, then you should install Debian first and then :doc:`manually</installation/on_debian>` |omv|.

 **Supported Debian OS versions can be checked in the** :doc:`releases section </releases>`.